Engapuzha: Bus station

 Engapuzha bus station has the distinction of being built right on a river.
 The town of Engapuzha is crowded and traffic snarls are a constant issue.
 Engapuzha connects to neighboring places like Payona, Nalekra, Poolod, Kunhukulam, Kakavayal, Karikulam Kuppayakode, Aachi, Kalpetta, Parapenpara, Kanchamvayal, Choyod, Kolamala, Thamarassery and Kodenchery.

 Transportation

-This village connects to other parts of India through Calicut city on the west and Thamarassery town on the east.
+This village connects to other parts of India through Calicut city on the west and Thamarassery town on the west.
 NH 66 passes through Kozhikode and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern NH 766 going through Adivaram connects to Kalpetta, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Kozhikode.